ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 #### Distraction free mode

-While editing Rich Text Fields, you can switch to distraction free mode.
+While editing Rich Text fields, you can switch to distraction free mode.

 Distraction free mode expands the workspace to full screen and shows only editor toolbar.
 It's helpful when you need to work with longer texts that take more space and when you want to focus your attention on editing text.